Loading...

 These books were created to address this deficiency.
 They provide an answer to two key questions: (1) What are the “basics”? and (2) How might a person review them?
 I humbly believe that these books not only help define the three basic skill-sets of reasoning, writing, and math, but also provide a measurable way to acquire these skills.
 To date, The Little Blue Reasoning Book has become the best-selling and most translated book in the series.
 Given the increasing popularity of homeschooling, I continue to see the future potential for all of these books.

-I have written a number of nonfiction educational books and have been pursuing, by choice, a self-publishing model.
 That said, I have been traditionally published on three continents: Pearson Prentice-Hall Singapore, Blackwell Publishing UK, and Penguin Random House USA (Writer’s Digest is the original publisher of The Little Red Writing Book).
 Barnes and Noble, in cooperation with Sterling Publishing, even produced inexpensive hard cover editions for two of my education titles for exclusive offerings at B&N stores.
 From this point forward, however, I plan to team up with a literary agent and pursue a traditional publishing route.
 I will self-publish only for special, niche projects requiring minimal print runs.

 My professional experience may be viewed in terms of three turning points that led me to work in accounting and finance, teaching and training, and writing and publishing.
 After I completed my language studies at Beijing University, I joined the Ernst & Young accounting group in Hong Kong.
 As a joint-venture auditor in the China Division of the firm, I audited client companies including Coca-Cola, McCormick Seasoning and Foodstuffs Company, and the Hilton and Holiday Inn Hotels.
 I also worked on feasibility studies for clients trying to quantify their investment potential in China, as well as contributed to the Ernst & Young "Doing Business in China" handbook, used by over 100 worldwide offices.

 Another turning point occurred when I returned from graduate studies at the University of Chicago and joined the Hong Kong office of US-based Kaplan Educational Centers — a Washington Post subsidiary and the oldest and largest test preparatory organization in the world.
 My tenure in test preparation began while serving as Director of Business Development.
 Through my subsequent work as a GMAT test-prep instructor and MBA admissions coach, I helped hundreds of applicants achieve acceptance at one or more of the world's leading business programs.
-I authored two highly respected books on my two areas of expertise, namely See Ace the GMAT book flyer and See Getting into Business School book flyer.
-As one of Asia's most well-known admissions specialists, I conducted numerous "Getting into Business School" seminars for the American Chamber of Commerce in Hong Kong, and contributed to various news and TV programs including the South China Morning Post newspaper, the Far Eastern Economic Review and Fortune (China) magazines, and CNBC's Smart Money Program.
-In addition to teaching GMAT test-prep courses and providing MBA admissions consulting services, I soon began publishing and selling customized test-prep materials off the shelves of the Kaplan Center.
-During this time, I also became a corporate trainer, conducting seminars for such well-known organizations as AT&T, ATKearney, Australian Society of CPAs, Bank of East Asia, Deloitte Touche Tohmatsu, Hutchison Whampoa Group, Hong Kong University of Science and Technology, JP Morgan, Mast Industries, Merrill Lynch, and Pacific Century Insurance.
+I also authored two books on my area of expertise namely Ace the GMAT and Getting into Business School.
+I also pursued work as a corporate trainer, conducting seminars for such well-known organizations as AT&T, ATKearney, Bank of East Asia, Deloitte Touche Tohmatsu, Hutchison Whampoa Group, JP Morgan, and Merrill Lynch.

 My current memberships affiliations include: The Glencoe Club (Calgary, Canada) and the Elbow Park Tennis Club (Calgary, Canada).
 I am an alumnus of the Beta Theta Pi General Fraternity (San Diego State University chapter; president of my pledge class) and the Delta Sigma Pi Professional Fraternity (San Diego State University chapter; awarded the nation's best chapter during the time in which I was an active member).